E-book – 24.90 €

 Executive Coach, Ego Development Coach

 “A book that shows leadership in a different light and that I personally could have done with 12 years ago.
-When I first took on a leadership role, I did it differently than expected.
-Although everything went well and my colleagues and I enjoyed our work and the results were good, I felt that I was not doing my job well enough.
-After reading “Mindset Matters” I know that I did a really good job back then.
+When I first took on a leadership role, I did it differently to expectations.
+Although everything went well and my colleagues and I enjoyed our work and the results were good, I felt that I wasn’t really doing a proper job.
+After reading “Mindset Matters” I realise now that what I was doing back then was really good.
 A must read for all managers for whom leadership also means self-development”.

 Intercultural coach and trainer